 - i.
-Round-trip economy-class (or lesser-cost) airfare; - ii.
+Round-trip economycoach-class (or lesser-cost) airfare; - ii.
 Registration for conferences, seminars and other events pertaining to District business; - iii.
 Mileage and parking use of personal vehicle (only) will be reimbursed at the tax-deductible mileage rate set by the federal Internal Revenue Service and the cost of renting an automobile will be reimbursed only if necessary to conduct District business (reimbursed to airport and back using personal vehicle); - iv.
 Meals (excluding alcoholic beverages); - v.
-Gratuities (not to exceed 20 percent of expenses incurred); - vi.
+Gratuities (not to exceed 2020 percent of expenses incurred); - vi.
 Lodging; - vii.
 Other actual and reasonable expenses. - 2.
 Employee and manager training.
 The District may pay reasonable registration, tuition, travel and incidental expenses (including lodging and meals) for education, development and training when expenditures are directly related to the performance of duties.
 Expenditures must be approved in advance by the administrator (for employees) or Board (for managers and the administrator).
 Each person attending such training shall report on the purpose of the training, the skills and knowledge obtained as a result of the training and implementation recommendations, and recommendations on the value of future attendance of such training.
 The administrator shall maintain a log of training paid for by the District and include a report on staff and manager training in the monthly staff report. - 3.
 Safety and health programs.
 The District may pay for safety and health programs that promote healthier and more productive employees and reduce costs to watershed taxpayers, including costs associated with workers' compensation and disability benefits claims, insurance premiums and lost time resulting from employee absences. - 4.
-Manager, employee, and volunteer recognition and appreciation.
-The District may pay for programs that recognize managers, employees, or volunteers for contributions to the District's performance and demonstrated commitment to the District's effective and efficient fulfillment of its purposes in accordance with an annual plan and budget for such events, approved by the Board.
-The District may pay for occasional manager, employee, or volunteer appreciation events or activities conducted in accordance with an annual plan and budget for such events, approved by the Board. - a.
-The District will not pay employees direct non-salary payments (i.e., bonuses) except as conditioned on achievement of performance goals specified in a written employment agreement. - Food and beverages.
+Manager\and employee, and volunteer recognition and appreciation.
+The District may pay for programs that recognize managers, and employees, or volunteers for significant contributions to the District's performance and demonstrated commitment to the District's effective and efficient fulfillment of its purposes in accordance with an annual plan and budget for such events, approved by the Board.
+The District may pay for occasional manager, and employee, or volunteer appreciation events or activities conducted in accordance with an annual plan and budget for such events, approved by the Board.
+No expenditure for manager or employee recognition will be made under this policy unless and until the structure, purposes and criteria for recognition are approved by the Board. - a.
+The District will not pay employees direct non-salary payments (i.e., bonuses) except as conditioned on achievement of performance goals specified in a written employment agreement. - 5.
+Food and beverages.
 The District may pay for food and beverages when necessary to ensure meaningful, efficient and effective participation of employees, managers or the public in activities, events and functions directly related to District purposes.
 Circumstances under which District expenditures for food and beverages will be allowed include: